nladkins/web-scraping-challenge/README.md

   4. Created a for loop to scrape multiple pages on https://marshemispheres.com/ to scrape the names of the Mars hemispheres and visit those pages to grab the image url for the respective hemisphere.
   5. Exported the Jupyter Notebook into a .py file (scrape_mars.py) and modified this to eliminate "print()" statements, previews, and areas where I closed the browser ("browser.quit()").

 Following this, a Flask App was developed using pymongo to identify the scraping route ("app.py").
 Then I developed a html file ("templates/index.html") to serve as a GUI for the app.
 This html file includes a button on the page that will perform the scraping functions and displays the output from the app.
-Further, the html exported as a table (mentioned above) was copied and pasted into the index.html file.
+Further, the html exported as a table (mentioned above) was copied and pasted into the index.html file to display the new table.

 Screenshots from this process are also stored in this repository.